-- Plagiarized work will result in a 0 grade on the assignment and will be reported to the Office of Student Conduct.
-See below for more information on academic integrity. - Late work may be submitted for reduced credit within 2 weeks of the original due date, -10% for each week that it is late.
-Late work goes to the bottom of the grading pile and may not be evaluated until the end of the semester. - Make-ups for exams and quizzes will generally not be permitted.
-Please set reminders so that you do not miss them. - Please read and follow the directions of each assignment.
+- All assignments are graded based on adherence to directions, thoroughness, thoughtfulness/effort, clarity, logic, accuracy, and writing mechanics. - Plagiarized work will result in a 0 grade on the assignment and will be reported to the Office of Student Conduct.
+See below for more information on academic integrity. - Late work may be submitted within 2 weeks of the original due date, -10% for each day that it is late... so get it turned in quickly to avoid deep reductions. - Quizzes will typically be open for a 30-hour window in order to maximize flexibility.
+You are expected to take the quiz within this time frame.
+Make-ups will not be permitted unless you experience a documented emergency.
+Please set reminders so that you do not miss quizzes. - Please read and follow the directions of each assignment.
 Students will not be permitted to resubmit work if directions were not followed the first time.